leuty/iconarray/README.md

   * time series visualisation for multiple runs
   * time series visualisation for ensemble data

 The functions of the package can be used in scripts or via pre-defined command-line tools.
-Follwong command-line tools are provided:
+Following command-line tools are provided:
 * `icon-timeseries meanmax`: time series of domain average and domain maximum of a model variable on a given level (domain can be customised)
 * `icon-timeseries quicklook-domain`: map plot of the considered domain
 * `icon-timeseries nearest-neighbour`: time series of the values of a model variable at the grid point closest to the given location